Ocean: Ocean and sea

-World ocean
+World Ocean

 The contemporary concept of the World Ocean was coined in the early 20th century by the Russian oceanographer Yuly Shokalsky to refer to the continuous ocean that covers and encircles most of Earth.
-The global, interconnected body of salt water is sometimes referred to as the world ocean, global ocean or the great ocean.
-The concept of a continuous body of water with relatively free interchange among its parts is of fundamental importance to oceanography.
+The global, interconnected body of salt water is sometimes referred to as the World Ocean, global ocean or the great ocean.
+The concept of a continuous body of water with relatively unrestricted exchange between its components is critical in oceanography.

 Etymology

 The word ocean comes from the figure in classical antiquity, Oceanus (/oʊˈsiːənəs/; Ὠκεανός Ōkeanós, [ɔːkeanós]), the elder of the Titans in classical Greek mythology.
 Oceanus was believed by the ancient Greeks and Romans to be the divine personification of an enormous river encircling the world.

-The concept of Ōkeanós has an Indo-European connection.
+The concept of Ōkeanós could have an Indo-European connection.
 Greek Ōkeanós has been compared to the Vedic epithet ā-śáyāna-, predicated of the dragon Vṛtra-, who captured the cows/rivers.
 Related to this notion, the Okeanos is represented with a dragon-tail on some early Greek vases.

 Natural history

 Origin of water

-Scientists believe that a sizable quantity of water would have been in the material that formed the Earth.
+Scientists believe that a sizable quantity of water would have been in the material that formed Earth.
 Water molecules would have escaped Earth's gravity more easily when it was less massive during its formation.
 This is called atmospheric escape.

-During planetary formation Earth possibly had magma oceans.
-Subsequently outgassing, volcanic activity and meteorite impacts, according to current theories, produced an early atmosphere of carbon dioxide, nitrogen and water vapor.
+During planetary formation, Earth possibly had magma oceans.
+Subsequently, outgassing, volcanic activity and meteorite impacts, produced an early atmosphere of carbon dioxide, nitrogen and water vapor, according to current theories.

-The gases and with them the atmosphere are thought to have accumulated over millions of years and after Earth's surface had significantly cooled the water vapor over time would have condensed, forming Earth's first oceans.
+The gases and the atmosphere are thought to have accumulated over millions of years.
+After Earth's surface had significantly cooled, the water vapor over time would have condensed, forming Earth's first oceans.
 The early oceans might have been significantly hotter than today and appeared green due to high iron content.

 Geological evidence helps constrain the time frame for liquid water existing on Earth.
 A sample of pillow basalt (a type of rock formed during an underwater eruption) was recovered from the Isua Greenstone Belt and provides evidence that water existed on Earth 3.8 billion years ago.
 In the Nuvvuagittuq Greenstone Belt, Quebec, Canada, rocks dated at 3.8 billion years old by one study and 4.28 billion years old by another show evidence of the presence of water at these ages.
-If oceans existed earlier than this, any geological evidence either has yet to be discovered or has since been destroyed by geological processes like crustal recycling.
+If oceans existed earlier than this, any geological evidence either has yet to be discovered, or has since been destroyed by geological processes like crustal recycling.